This icon () tells you which link takes you to the new site.

 There are tools available to help employers calculate PAYE and student loan repayment deductions.
 If child support deductions must be made, we will inform you of the amount.
-Employer superannuation contributions (ESCT), formerly specified superannuation contributions withholding tax (SSCWT), are subject to tax.
+Most employer superannuation contributions are subject to employer superannuation contribution tax (ESCT).
 Employers must also use the PAYE system to deduct employees' KiwiSaver contributions.

 PAYE (pay as you earn) is the basic deduction made from an employees' wages.
 It includes an ACC earners' levy.
 PAYE deduction tables and an online calculator are tools to help calculate the amount to deduct.